Human Exposure Task Force

 Currently, these questions are addressed by following a tiered approach to aggregate exposure assessment (AEA).
 However, work undertaken in 2016 by the ECETOC TF on Effective Use of Human Exposure Data revealed that meaningful aggregate (consumer) exposure assessment is only possible with high tier approaches that rely on detailed (distributional) exposure factors data.

-To further tackle this topic, a new Task Force on ‘Mid-tier approach to aggregated exposure assessment’ was formed in 2020; the Task Force intends to build on previous ECETOC work and explore suitable methodologies/tools for a mid-tier aggregate exposure assessment (AEA) that would determine the key exposure sources for a given substance, or whether a more detailed aggregate assessment would be useful.
+To further tackle this topic, a Task Force on ‘Mid-tier approach to aggregated exposure assessment’ was formed in 2020; the Task Force intends to build on previous ECETOC work and explore suitable methodologies/tools for a mid-tier aggregate exposure assessment (AEA) that would determine the key exposure sources for a given substance, or whether a more detailed aggregate assessment would be useful.

 Objectives

-The new Task Force identified the following objectives:
+The Task Force identified the following objectives:

-- Explore suitable methodologies/tools for a mid-tier AEA
+• Explore suitable methodologies/tools for a mid-tier AEA

-- Estimate reasonable worst-case or realistic AE
+• Estimate reasonable worst-case or realistic AE

-- Criteria for the need and scope of a more detailed assessment
+• Criteria for the need and scope of a more detailed assessment

-- Address the complexities/uncertainties stemming from combination of different exposure assessment methods/tools, multiple lines of evidence and independent sources of information
+• Address the complexities/uncertainties stemming from combination of different exposure assessment methods/tools, multiple lines of evidence and independent sources of information

-- Widen scope to products beyond cosmetics and food (e.g. household and DIY products, articles), investigate methodologies applicable to both consumers and workers
+• Widen scope to products beyond cosmetics and food (e.g. household and DIY products, articles), investigate methodologies applicable to both consumers and workers

 Deliverables